 You are reading a NORD Rare Disease Report Abstract.
 NORD’s full collection of reports on over 1200 rare diseases is available to subscribers (click here for details).
 We are now also offering two full rare disease reports per day to visitors on our Web site.

-NORD is very grateful to James E. Heubi, MD, Professor and Associate Chair for Clinical Research of Pediatrics and Associate Dean for Clinical Research at the University of Cincinnati College of Medicine and Children's Hospital Medical Center, for assistance in the preparation of this report.
+NORD is very grateful to James E. Heubi, MD, Professor and Associate Chair for Clinical Research of Pediatrics, Associate Dean for Clinical and Translational Research, Children's Hospital Medical Center /University of Cincinnati College of Medicine, for assistance in the preparation of this report. \

 Synonyms of Reye Syndrome

 Reye syndrome is a rare disorder of childhood and adolescence.
 It primarily affects individuals under 18 years of age, particularly children from approximately age four to 12 years.
 In rare cases, infants or young adults may be affected.
 The disorder's cause is unknown.
 However, there appears to be an association between the onset of Reye syndrome and the use of aspirin-containing medications (salicylates) in children or adolescents with certain viral illnesses, particularly upper respiratory tract infections (e.g., influenza B) or, in some cases, chickenpox (varicella).